The best hiking trails in Bosnia and Herzegovina

 Trnovačko Lake view from Maglić Peak

-Our hike starts in Prijevor (1659masl), one of the most untouched areas of the national park.
+The hike typically starts in Prijevor (1,659m), one of the most untouched areas of the national park.
 It is a flower-filled meadow but soon gives way to scree, so take care on this section – you may have to scramble a little.
-Along the way we’ll see the Skakavac waterfall at Perućica forest, then it’s a 90-minute hike to Trnovačko Lake, a heart-shaped lake like a jewel below Mount Maglić, Bosnia’s highest peak (although it’s technically in Montenegro).
-In the park is the striking ‘spomenik’ Partisan Memorial at Tjentište dedicated to the Yugoslav partisans who fought in World War II.
+From here it’s a 90-minute hike to Trnovačko Lake, a heart-shaped lake like a jewel below Mount Maglić, Bosnia’s highest peak (although it’s technically in Montenegro).

-Hike on Čvrsnica Mountain with Outlaw’s Gate viewpoint (Hajdučka Vrata)
+Čvrsnica mountain and the Outlaw’s Gate (Hajdučka Vrata)

 mountain hiking trail in Bosnia with rock arch